mohamedyassine-benmiled/mohamedyassine-benmiled/README.md

 - 📫 How to reach me **yassinebenmiled@hydranest.com**

-- 📄 Know about my experiences [With a focus on C# and Scala web development, I have a strong foundation in back-office APIs and mobile application APIs.
-One of my recent projects involved working on queries for an SMS gateway database with Chifco, using ASP.NET MVC.
-This experience has honed my skills in database management and querying, as well as my ability to collaborate with clients to deliver effective solutions.](With a focus on C# and Scala web development, I have a strong foundation in back-office APIs and mobile application APIs.
-One of my recent projects involved working on queries for an SMS gateway database with Chifco, using ASP.NET MVC.
-This experience has honed my skills in database management and querying, as well as my ability to collaborate with clients to deliver effective solutions.)
+- 📄 Know about my experiences **I focus on .Net C# in my usual projects and work with Scala in my work environment, I mainly use MongoDB for my projects and am passionate about making random projects to improve my skills in other programming industries.**

+- 🌟 Experiences **I personnaly worked on projects related to Web Development, Mobile Development, Desktop App Development, Docker Containers, Linux Server Management, Game Server Hosting and Game Development.

 - ⚡ Fun fact **Programming dashboards is like building puzzles and solving mysteries 🕵️‍♂️**